towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 7 - Place a level 100 Chansey at the top of your party and use a repel.
 You're bound to find something shiny.
 8 - When going to the game corner, try having your 1st-slot pokemon know Pay Day.
 It may tip you off.
 9 - Missingno can be activated if you have your pokedex diploma.
 Prepare your sixth item slot in case you win.
+10 - Mercy is granted if you encounter an enemy trainer with a shiny pokemon.

 #Built-In Nuzlocke Mode